 1. Pinpoint the application or applications accessing your API

 2. Validate/check/approve the applications requesting access to your API

 The individual accessing the API won't be found by the API key, but the application will.
 API keys also tell you the number of applications accessing the API.

-Companies like Facebook wouldn’t need an API key because they don’t care who accesses their API.
-Smaller businesses, on the other hand, would want to track and limit those accessing their API for privacy and security purposes.
+Companies like Facebook wouldn't need an API key because they don't care who accesses their API.
+On the other hand, smaller businesses would want to track and limit those accessing their API for privacy and security purposes.

 Here's How You Use an API key:

-Hostwinds enables you to conveniently manage your API keys in one central location.
+Hostwinds enables you to manage your API keys in one central location conveniently.
 Now that we have covered all the API key basics, please join us as we tour through the API key section of the Hostwinds Cloud Portal.